mathjax/MathJax/docs/source/dynamic.rst

     })();

-Note that the **only** reliable way to configure MathJax is to use an in-line configuration of the type discussed above.
+Note that the **only** reliable way to configure MathJax is to use an in-line configuration block of the type discussed above.
 You should **not** call :meth:`MathJax.Hub.Config()` directly in your code, as it will not run at the correct time --- it will either run too soon, in which case ``MathJax`` may not be defined and the function will throw an error, or it will run too late, after MathJax has already finished its configuration process, so your changes will not have the desired effect.

 MathJax and GreaseMonkey